thilanga/thilanga.github.io/_posts/2018-08-03-how-to-boost-application-performance-without touching-your-core-code-base.md

 ---
 layout: post
-title: "How to boost application performance (without touching your core code base)"
+title: "How to boost application performance (without touching the core)"
 date: 2018-08-03
 comments: true
 tags: design-pattern performance clean-code php
-description: How to boost application performance (without touching your core code base)
+description: How to boost application performance (without touching the core)
 ---
 When talking about making performance improvements to an application, the first thing that comes to mind is caching.
 The next thought that usually follows is, ‘What is the easiest and quickest way to implement it?’.